DeinsOne/PlanetMOV/README.md

 # PlanetMOV

-* * *

-Main purpose of PlanetMOV project is getting know how to work with Cinder library(Render process and function set), Lua binder, shader languages and program architecture.
+PlanetMOV is a lightweight solar system emulator that uses Lua scripts and different shaders instead of control components.
+Main purpose of project is getting know how to work with Cinder library(Render process and function set), Lua binder, shader languages and program architecture.

-Currently supports only Linux
+Currently supports only Linux.

 ![](assets/Screenshot1.png)

 ## Futures

-* * *

 - [x] Linux build system
 - [x] Planets config file